 On the back of a podium finish in the 2016 Sydney International Piano Competition, Chinese virtuoso Moye Chen joins the MSO for Franz Liszt’s Piano Concerto No.1 – a now renowned piece that was over 20 years in the making!

-Completing the program is Composer in Residence Carl Vine’s extraordinary energetic and colorful Concerto for Orchestra.
+Completing the program is Composer in Residence Carl Vine’s extraordinary energetic and colourful Concerto for Orchestra.

-Join MSO Director of Artistic Planning, Ronald Vermeulen for a pre-concert conversation inside the Robert Blackwood Hall foyer at 6.30pm.
+Join us for a pre-concert conversation inside the Robert Blackwood Hall foyer at 6.30pm.

 2 hours, including a 20-minute interval